bdferr/wat-test-project/README.md

 Feel like taking the path less trodden?
 Do you know a better way to learn faces than to present five options and a name?
 Come up with your own memory game!

-## Conclusion

-We have provided you with a few files to get you started.
-Feel free to discard everything and start from scratch.
-You may use any framework or library you like.

-If you need a simple http server, we recommend [http-server](https://www.npmjs.org/package/http-server).

 ## German Vocab App

 My efforts to create a new app from scratch are still in progress, but the intention